 It is believed that one can begin the journey towards health & self realization or yoga & meditation by reading Vinayagar Agaval written in Tamil, the oldest language in the world.
 Every time I read her verses I have something new to learn, and at the same time I feel like I have not yet understood what exactly she tried to communicate to us.
 You may click here to read those verses (translated in English) written during her last days.
 Ironically her verses are incomprehensible as long as one attains mukthi (salvation). 🙂

 We, Tamilians, fondly call Lord Ganesha as Pillaiyar, and remember Him in every new beginning.
 My grandmother used to make a pillaiyar statuette using the dough before cooking for special occasions or festivals wishing her success.

-We can find Him omnipresent in different postures at home, under the trees, in the street corners, in most of the establishments in the same way cat dolls are kept in Japan, and also this is a Pillaiyar sitting inside my car on the dash board.
+We can find Him omnipresent in different postures at home, under the trees, in the street corners, in most of the establishments in the same way cat dolls are treated in Japan, and this is a Pillaiyar sitting inside my car on the dash board.

 His birthday is being celebrated as Ganesh Chathurthi all over India with fun and fervor.
 Traditionally we offer modhagam (similar to momos) and sundal (lentil/legume salad) to Him on this day.

 - ½ cup (100 g) of Bengal gram (kadalai paruppu)

 - ¼ tsp of turmeric powder

 - 1 tbsp of sesame oil